hyrise/hyrise/README.md

 This will drop you into a shell with all dependencies installed.
 You can now build Hyrise as usual.
 Please note that using the `--pure` flag is recommended as it avoids using dependencies from the local system.

+For more information on Nix, see [Nix Packages](./resources/nix/README.md).

 ## Setup using Docker
 If you want to create a Docker-based development environment using CLion, head over to our [dedicated tutorial](https://github.com/hyrise/hyrise/wiki/Use-Docker-with-CLion).